 Getting back to the point, is God in control?
 Based on obedience to the commands of God and not making a mess of things, how are we doing?
 If your response is, "We are doing great!
 God is in control!", then we have a difference in viewpoints.
-Most of us do not keep the Sabbath, we celebrate pagan holidays in the same way the pagans did, we eat pigs and crustaceans, all exactly against the written commands of God.
+Most of us do not keep the Sabbath, we celebrate pagan holidays in the same way the pagans did (and still do), we eat pigs and crustaceans, all exactly against the written commands of God.
 "But", you say, "That's only for the Israelites!"
 If you really believe that, see my page Faith vs. Law for some thoughts on that cop-out ("excuse" for you millennials).

-By definition, if we are not obeying the commands of God and are making a mess of things, we are "out of control".
+By the definition above, if we are not obeying the commands of God and are making a mess of things, we are "out of control".
 He calls it sin.
 Now, if God were testing us today as He did with the Israelites in Exodus, there would be disciplines and punishments to "keep us in line".
 However, we don't see anyone being disciplined by God, so we play "outside the lines", seemingly with impunity.
 Yet, we Christians all agree that there are some rules we have to play by, even though we can't agree on which ones they are.
 We just have to remember that God made all the rules.